-Date: Feature Week of October 3, 2004
+Date: Feature Week of

+2004 WILL FRANK FALL FROM HIS HIGH REIGN?
 When Franklin Raines returned to Fannie Mae in 1999 from the Clinton White House, he became the first black Chairman and CEO of a Fortune 500 corporation.
 Heading a company that is in the top 50 ranked companies, Raines became one of the most powerful people in the world.
 Now, Raines may be pushed toward a significant fall, because government regulators have accused top executives of the mortgage giant of mismanagement and serious accounting misdeeds.

 Regulators of the Office of Federal Housing Enterprise Oversight (OFHEO) say they believe Fannie Mae executives intentionally manipulated the company's earnings to hit Wall Street analysts' expectations.
 OFHEO's report also reflects instances where Fannie Mae executives appear to obstruct OFHEO's investigation.
 There is also the possibly that OFHEO officials would refer Fannie Mae�s accounting matters to the Department of Justice.